 specof the resource to match the above and click

 Create.
-If you accepted the default name, this will trigger an Open Data Hub deployment named
+If you accepted the default name, this will trigger the creation of an Open Data Hub deployment named

 opendatahubwith JupyterHub and Spark.